Gase on how he used Bell: 'It's irrelevant at this point'

 "For whatever reason, it didn’t work out," Gase said during a Wednesday afternoon Zoom call.

-Actually, there were a lot of reasons it didn’t work out.
-Reasons that are both on Gase and on Bell, who signed a four-year, $52.5 million deal with the Jets in 2019.
+Actually, there were a lot of reasons it didn’t work out, leading to Bell’s stunning release Tuesday night.
+Reasons that are on both Gase and Bell, who signed a four-year, $52.5 million deal with the Jets in 2019.

 An immensely productive back in Pittsburgh, Bell didn’t have the same burst as he did before sitting out the 2018 season over a contract dispute with the Steelers.